-Iva uses a variety of clays, ranging from the refined to the coarse – from porcelain to crank.
-Use of glazes is generally limited to shades of white with the occasional use of oxides and slips under the glaze.
-Using simple ceramic tools – scraper and rasp blades in particular – the tool marks are often left visible under the glazed surface as a gentle reminder of the handmade.
+Iva’s use of ceramic glazes are limited to shades of white with the occasional use of oxides and slips beneath.
+Using simple ceramic tools – scraper and rasp blades – the tool marks are often left visible under the glaze as a gentle reminder of the handmade.
+Iva is a hand-builder and uses traditional methods of coiling, pinching and molding to shape her pieces.
+A process which she feels heightens her physical connection to the work.